 Everyone at one stage in their life will have a need for an elder law attorney, whether for themselves or a loved one.
-But what is elder law?
+For instance, you may wonder what is the importance of estate planning or what is the difference of a Roth 401(k) vs Roth IRA.

 This area of law is actually a mixture of different practices, all of which impact seniors and their families.
 It includes the drafting of wills, trusts, and estate plans.
 It requires strategic thinking about the future, from finances to the most basic decision about health and dying.